johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: false
   final-runningorder: 0
   commentary: |
     This is a punchy pop number with way too much going on.
-There are no peaks and troughs to it: it's just peak, starting high and not letting up from there.
+There are no peaks and troughs to it: it’s just peak, starting high and not letting up from there.

     You don't really get to enjoy any one part of it because of that.
 It all just blends into one.